Release Number 8603-22

 In addition, the order finds from approximately November 2017 to at least June 2020, CX failed to report certain data for over 200,000 options transactions to the CFTC, consisting primarily of weather-related binary options and pari-mutuel options contracts, in violation of the CFTC’s options reporting regulations.
 And, from approximately November 2017 to at least August 2022, CX failed to report certain data for the same transactions, which were also considered swaps, to a swap data repository (SDR), in violation of the CFTC’s swap reporting regulations.

 The order also finds that in connection with a 2017 request for a no-action letter regarding its SDR reporting obligations, CX falsely represented to CFTC staff that it was reporting data to the CFTC as required by CFTC’s option reporting regulations and would continue to do so.
 In fact, CX should have known it was not reporting such data at the time of its request and did not report such data to the CFTC until approximately June 2020.

 In accepting CX’s settlement offer, the CFTC recognizes CX’s substantial cooperation during the Division of Enforcement’s investigation.
-The CFTC notes that CX’s cooperation and remediation are recognized in the form of a reduced civil monetary penalty.

 Division of Enforcement staff responsible for this matter are Trevor Kokal, John C. Murphy, Alejandra de Urioste, David W. MacGregor, Lenel Hickson Jr., and Manal M. Sultan.